Gorilla Tag Custom Maps: How to Install and Play

 We’re reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-In this guide, we show you how to install and play Gorilla Tag custom maps on the Oculus Quest.
+This guide shows you how to install and play Gorilla Tag custom maps on the Meta Quest.
 Plus, we break down the best Gorilla Tag custom maps to install.

-Gorilla Tag is a unique multiplayer VR game wherre you have to swing your arms and move like a gorilla.
-It was immediately popular upon its release at the beginning of 2021.
-Custom map and mod support is available for the Oculus Quest 2 or 1 and PC VR headsets.
+Gorilla Tag is a unique multiplayer VR game where you have to swing your arms and move like a gorilla.
+It was immediately popular upon its release.
+Custom map and mod support is available for the Meta Quest 3, Pro, 2, or 1 and PC VR headsets.

 In this guide, we will go over: